 The traffic light was long so I decided to play with him.

 “By the way, did you know the sidewalk is the most dangerous place to ride?”

 He sneered as the light turned green.
 At the next signalized intersection he and I crossed paths.
-I rode onto the sidewalk because I saw the spire of Boise’s magnificent historic train station in the distance.
-I wanted to look at Google Maps to figure out how to get to it.
+I rode onto the sidewalk because I saw the spire of Boise’s magnificent historic train station.
+I wanted to study Google Maps to figure out how to get to it.

 “Dude!
 Get back on the sidewalk!
 You’ll be safer.”